itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - We can choose the % of the traffic the canary channel receives
 - This will allow to test the API Gateway new version
 - Metrics and logs are separated for original stage and canary stage
-- Possibilty to override any variable for canary
+- Possibility  to override any variable for canary
 - Equivalent of Blue/Green deployments

 ## API Gateway Integration Types